naschorr/raspberry-pi-static-wifi-address/README.md

 # raspberry-pi-static-wifi-address

-Known working settings for having a wireless pi with a static address
+Known working settings for having a wireless pi with a static address running Raspbian 7 Wheezy.

 ---
 interfaces goes in /etc/network/, and wpa_supplicant.conf goes in /etc/wpa_supplicant/.
 Raspbian should already have the wpa_supplicant package installed, but you may need to apt-get it if it's not there.